 One thing that I've learned after twenty years of projects.
 Double down on your initial efforts.
 And one of the most critical events is your project kickoff meeting.
 Let's ensure that our meeting participants leave the kickoff meeting with a good understanding of the project and motivated for the hard work ahead.

+Do you know the 5 P's?
 Proper planning prevents poor performance.
 Project managers should work closely with their project sponsor to develop an agenda for the project kickoff meeting.
 Here is an example of the contents:

 While the project sponsor and manager will lead much of the meeting, it's important to engage the participants.
 For example, for the team exercise, the project manager may conduct a risk identification exercise or facilitate a work breakdown structure (WBS) exercise.

-John Maxwell says, “All great leaders possess two things: They know here they are going, and they are able to persuade others to follow.”
+John Maxwell says, “All great leaders possess two things: They know where they are going, and they are able to persuade others to follow.”
 The project sponsor should share their vision of the project.
 This may include but not be limited to:

 Individuals will come to the project kickoff meeting with different ideas of the project.
 It would be a major mistake for them to leave with anything less than a common understanding of the project.
 And one of the most powerful tools for improving early project communication is the project charter.